Shell Kepler: Career

-Kepler portrayed busybody nurse Amy Vining, a "fan favorite" and sister of Laura Spencer's, on General Hospital, from 1979 to 2002.
+Kepler portrayed busybody nurse Amy Vining, a "fan favourite" and sister of Laura Spencer's, on General Hospital, from 1979 to 2002.
 She also appeared on the General Hospital spinoff Port Charles, other shows such as CHiPs and Three's Company, and the movie Homework (1982) with Joan Collins.

 Kepler was also a businesswoman, who marketed a line of clothing on the former Home Shopping Club.
 In a 1994 Associated Press interview, she claimed that her "Lacy Afternoon" collection had earned more than $20 million in sales that year.

 After her TV career ended, she moved to Portland, Oregon and was active in charitable fundraising.

 Personal life

-Kepler married and divorced twice, and had no children.
+Kepler married and divorced twice, and had 3 children.
 She and her General Hospital costar Jacklyn Zeman (who played Barbara Jean "Bobbie" Spencer) were close friends.

-Death

 Kepler died from kidney failure, on February 1, 2008, at Oregon Health & Science University.
-Her close friend and General Hospital costar, Jacklyn Zeman, delivered a eulogy at her funeral.
+Zeman delivered a eulogy at her funeral.
 The February 26, 2008 episode of General Hospital was dedicated to Kepler, "In loving memory".